-The Division of Economic Development and Energy Policy (Division) manages and coordinates cross-cutting issues within the BPU related to energy and economic development.
+The Division of Economic Development and Emerging Issues (Division) manages and coordinates cross-cutting issues within the BPU related to energy and economic development.

 The Division is comprised of a variety of offices and also oversees numerous projects and initiatives including: